 Histopathology results

 Liver sections were fixed in 10 % formalin for 6-12 hours.
-They were processed and examined for histological changes at the college of health sciences Pathology Facility.
+They were processed and examined for histological changes at the college of Health Sciences Pathology Facility.
 For light microscopy examination, the formalin fixed tissues (liver) were dehydrated through ascending grades of alcohol, cleared in three changes of xylene, and were embedded in paraffin.
 Serial sections, each of 4-micron thickness, were cut and stained with H and E as per standard protocol.
 Stained sections were morphologically evaluated, and the pictures of the slides were taken for comparison.

 Ethical issues